 State real estate disclosures

-Nebraska requires sellers to disclose basic information, like how long you've owned the property, plus detailed specifics about the property.
+Nebraska requires sellers to disclose basic information about your property, like how long you've owned it, plus detailed specifics.

 We've summarized the key questions you'll have to answer on your seller's disclosure statement below, grouped by topic.

-These questions will give you a good sense of the disclosures you'll need to make, but they aren't all the questions you'll be asked, nor are they all the disclosures you'll need to make.
+These questions provide a good sense of the disclosures you'll need to make, but they aren't all the questions you'll be asked, nor are they all the disclosures you'll need to make.

 You'll find everything the state of Nebraska requires you to disclose in the Nebraska Real Estate Commission Seller Property Condition Disclosure Statement.